Splitting your keyguard into two pieces for easier printing

 It would be slow and expensive if you had to repeatedly print your entire keyguard with different values for joint tightness until you get just the joint you want.
 You can shortcut the process by printing a small “test” keyguard instead.
 Follow these instructions:

-- Set Keyguard Basics > generate to “second half of keyguard”
+8. Set Keyguard Basics > generate to “first half of keyguard”

-- Set Keyguard Basics > generate to “first half of keyguard”
+10. Set Keyguard Basics > generate to “second half of keyguard”

-- If the joint is just right, STOP!
-Use the current value for tightness of dovetail joint for your full-size keyguard
+12. If the joint is just right, STOP!
+Use the current value for tightness of dovetail joint for your full-size keyguard (and write down the value for future use).

 or

-If the joint is too tight, reduce the value of Special Actions and Settings > tightness of dovetail joint
+If the joint is too tight, reduce the value of Split Keyguard Info > tightness of dovetail joint and go back to step 10.

 or

-If the joint is too loose, increase the value of Special Actions and Settings > tightness of dovetail joint - Go back to step 10
+If the joint is too loose, increase the value of Split Keyguard Info > tightness of dovetail joint and go back to step 10.